Automation insights and productivity tips from LEAPWORK.

 Selenium IDE is a great open source tool for HTML-savvy users who want record and playback automation of simple web applications, but it isn’t suitable for enterprises and has very limited functionality.
 This post compares Selenium IDE with LEAPWORK enterprise web automation.

-Selenium is a great tool for professional programmers who want to automate web applications, but for users who don’t (want to) write code, there are better options.
-This post compares code-based Selenium with LEAPWORK web automation.
-Side-by-side video comparison included.
+Selenium is a great tool for professional programmers who want to automate web applications, but for users who don’t write code nor want to, there are better options.
+This post compares the code-based Selenium to LEAPWORK web automation.
+Watch our side-by-side video comparison of the two.

 While Selenium is primarily used for automating web applications for testing purposes, it’s actually intended for browser automation more generally.
 It's up to Selenium users to come up with creative applications of the automation framework.